ChichiA1/Hybrid-Learning-Hub/README.md

 - Tests that validate the complete registration flow from API to repository

 ## Running Tests
+Build and run docker, then go into docker fastapi app by executing this command "docker-compose exec -it fastapi-server bash" before running the pytests
 To run all tests:
 ```bash
 pytest